What is a PoE Clock and What Can It Do for Me?

 Since no electrical outlet is required, PoE clocks can be installed in more places.
 A traditional time clock can only be installed where an electrical outlet exists or where a company can and wants to go through the hassle of creating one.
 Having flexibility where you can install time clocks helps optimize the entire time clock deployment for maximum business benefit.

 Timeclock location is a key driver in getting workers efficiently punched in and out.

-Too few time clocks in too few locations means long lines at shift changes.
+Too few employee time clocks in too few locations means long lines at shift changes.
 Long lines to punch in delays people getting to work.
 Long lines to punch out means inflated payroll.